aclark4life/plock/README.rst

 Plone uses `Buildout <https://pypi.python.org/pypi/zc.buildout>`_ to manage its installation and configuration.
 Plock creates a ``buildout.cfg`` file for you that initially looks like this::

     [buildout]
-    extends = latest.cfg
+    extends = release.cfg

-``latest.cfg`` extends several other configuration files in the current working directory.
+``release.cfg`` extends several other configuration files in the current working directory.

 Add-ons
 ~~~~~~~